dcpetty/obsidian/TheHeartAndTheChip.md

 ### An Informative Technical Interlude

-In this interlude, Rus gives an overview and definition-of-terms for the types of AI / machine learning referred to in the book.
+In this interlude, Rus gives an overview and definition-of-terms for the types of AI / machine learning (ML) referred to in the book.

 {% comment %}